What’s driving your need for new technology?

 It’s possible to read about the importance of investing in technology every day, of making the most of technology, of how vital the adoption of technology is to our success.
 This is, of course, valid opinion, but it can become tempting to invest in and implement new technology before really determining what objectives lie behind doing so.

 At Hart Square, we work with a range of organisations within the non-profit sector.
 We provide strategic consultancy around “CRM systems” in the widest sense.
-Our expertise and advice with respect to CRM ecosystems covers:
+Our expertise and advice with respect to CRM ecosystems and digital solutions covers:

 - Back office CRM database systems